zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 ### Workflow description between OICD participants

-1. User access the agent
+1. The user accesses the agent.
-2. User agent requests the client application without a valid authentication or an access token
+2. The user agent requests the client application without valid authentication or an access token.
 3. The client redirects the user agent to the login end-point of the distributed OIDC provider.
 4. The user is asked to provide valid credentials (authentication factors).
-5. User provides credentials
+5. The user provides credentials.
-6. Agent sends credentials to OIDC provider for validation.
+6. The agent sends these credentials to the OIDC provider for validation.
 7. After successful validation of all authentication factors, the OIDC provider grants the client an Access Token.
-8. Client application replies with access token in the `set-cookie` header.
+8. The client application replies with an access token in the `set-cookie` header.
 9. The user agent can then request from API ML Gateway the needed mainframe resources presenting the access token in the request.
-10. The Gateway validates the access token in one of the two ways:
+10. The Gateway validates the access token in one of two ways:
     1. By cryptographically validating the token using the public key retrieved from the authorization server's JSON Web Key Set (JWKS) endpoint, matching the token's key ID with the key IDs provided. (`components.gateway.apiml.security.oidc.validationType: JWK`).

+       **Notes:**
-       **Note:** The URL to the specific authorization server's JWKS endpoint should be set using the property `components.gateway.apiml.security.oidc.jwks.uri`.
+       * The URL to the specific authorization server's JWKS endpoint should be set using the property `components.gateway.apiml.security.oidc.jwks.uri`.

-       **Note:** The interval can be set using the property `components.gateway.apiml.security.oidc.jwks.refreshInternalHours` (the default value is one hour).
+       * The interval can be set using the property `components.gateway.apiml.security.oidc.jwks.refreshInternalHours`.
+(The default value is one hour.)

     2. By querying the `UserInfo` endpoint to verify the token's validity and retrieve user information (`components.gateway.apiml.security.oidc.validationType: endpoint`).

         **Note:** The URL to the specific authorization server's `UserInfo` endpoint should be set using the property `components.gateway.apiml.security.oidc.userInfo.uri`.
-11. The Gateway caches valid access token.
+11. The Gateway caches the valid access token.
-12. The Gateway maps distributed identity from the access token to the zOS identity.
+12. The Gateway maps the distributed identity from the access token to the z/OS identity.

 **When user mapping exists**

 13. The API ML Gateway generates mainframe user credentials (Zowe JWT, SAF IDT, or PassTicket) which are expected by the target mainframe service.
 14. Calls the API with credentials.
 15. Services validates generated mainframe credentials.
-16. Return requested data.
+16. The requested data is returned.

 **When user mapping does not exist**

 17. The API ML Gateway calls the requested mainframe service/s with the access token in the `OIDC-token` header.
-18. Service validates `OIDC-token`.
+18. The service validates the `OIDC-token`.
-19. Return requested data.
+19. The requested data is returned.

-20. Return requested data to the user agent.
+20. The requested data is returned to the user agent.

 ## Prerequisites